mickael-carl/distfile-mirror/README.md

 that need to be present.
 The reason for this is twofold:

 - Once an artifact has been declared through the web UI and is downloaded, it will never be purged from storage.
-This makes Distfile Mirror a useful tool for being able to do reproduce builds of software whose build processes download files (e.g., Bazel, Buildroot).
+There is no size limited caching policy.
+This makes Distfile Mirror a useful tool for being able to reliably do builds of software whose build processes download files (e.g., [Bazel](https://bazel.build/), [Buildroot](https://buildroot.org/)).
 Even if the upstream file is deleted or modified.

 - By requiring users to add artifacts manually, the occasion could be used to document what the artifact is being used for.
 Especially in